23W-GBAC/Azukaego_blog/automation_four.md

 ___

-## WEEK FOUR (Automating reconmended random post)
+## WEEK FOUR

 ___

+#### Jan 23, 2024 | Automating recommended random post

+___
 So to provide readers seeking more in-depth information with additional resources, since my article is more adhered to human touch, the people behind the number, stripped of its technicalities, so i thought why not do a recommended post section that gives readers more option if they want more technical indepth information.
+At first, i wanted to just to write a script that grabs the screenshot of their landing page and pops up in the recommend section but if they make changes, it would not reflect on my end.
+So i decided to go with the URLs.
+Time to roll out the pseudocode!

 PSEUDOCODE:
-Step 1- Create a shell script that extracts all the  group homepage URLs and sends them to a JSON file Step 2- The code should be able to grab the URL and the ID section where it is supposed to pop up in the HTML layout.
+Step 1- Create a shell script that extracts all the  group homepage URLs and sends them to a JSON file

+Step 2- The code should be able to grab the URL and the ID section where it is supposed to pop up in the HTML layout.

 Step 3- Ask chatgpt, we don't know much about javascript, just little enough to know where an error occurs or where it is coming from.
 Let’s not get ahead of ourselves now.

 ```json